uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1207 on 11/30/22, Unique Number of Occurrences, added a faster solution on 12/08/22 <br>
 -Added a python solution to leetcode #2485 on 12/04/22, Find the Pivot Integer <br>
 -Added a python solution to leetcode #872 on 12/07/22, Leaf-Similar Trees <br>
+-Added a python solution to leetcode #1403 on 12/09/22, Minimum Subsequence in Non-Increasing Order <br>